MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/create-elastic-tables.md

 #### [Web API](#tab/webapi)

-This request creates a new <xref:Microsoft.Dynamics.CRM.StringAttributeMetadata> column by posting to the Web API `EntityDefinitions` resource referring to the `contoso_sensordata` table.
+This request creates a new <xref:Microsoft.Dynamics.CRM.StringAttributeMetadata> column by posting to the Web API `EntityDefinitions` resource referring to the `contoso_SensorData` table.

 **Request**